-Carelabs is authorized provider of Electrical Installation’s Study, Analysis, Inspection, and Certification services in UAE, and offer arc flash study and analysis services.
+Carelabs is competent provider of Electrical Arc Flash Study, Analysis, Inspection, and Certification services in Middle-East, Africa & Asia.

 Arc Flash Hazard Study and Analysis was first introduced IEEE 1584, known as “IEEE Guide for Performing Arc Flash Hazard Calculations,” about a decade ago.
 This landmark document defines equations and methods that have become key components of the arc flash study.

 Although the study might have started in the United States, it has now washed across the entire globe and arc flash studies are becoming more common in other countries as well.